finnmcclone/An-Emergency-Room-Simulator/README.md

 •	You need to simulate a hospital emergency room located in the town of Simville, population 2000.

-•	Matt will post a list of names of all residents of said town on the GoogleDrive.

 •	Every person in 273ville is equally healthy, but they do occasionally need to go to the emergency room.

      o	I.e. there is equal probability that anyone in town will be admitted into the emergency room as a patient.